Please note that application deadline has passed. Deadline was 15 March 2023, 2 PM.

 - The topic of the research must be in line with VILLUM FONDEN’s definition of technical and natural sciences (please see below).

-- The applicant must hold a doctoral degree or similar at the application deadline.
+- The applicant must hold a PhD degree or similar at the application deadline.

-- Researchers can apply for DKK 1-2 million (incl.
+- Researchers can apply for up to DKK 2 million (incl.
 15% indirect costs) for up to two years to explore the breakthrough potential of their idea.
 The budget can cover all project-related expenses such as salary, travel, running costs, etc. However, please note that salary of permanently employed scientific staff is not covered.

 - The grant must be hosted by a Danish university or research institution as indicated by a letter of support.
 If necessary, the research or part of it can take place at universities and research institutions abroad.